Kylir/node-unicorn/README.md

 ## The matrix game

+**WORK IN PROGRESS**

 This is the proper game engine.
 The game will generate an initial pattern of colors and then will shuffle it using rotations of lines and collumns.
 The goal is to recreate the original state using simple horizontal or vertical rotations.

+## Open questions

++ How to control the game:
+    - Web interface on a smartphone?
+    - Accelerometer and buttons on the Pi itself?
+    - Joypad on another device (PC, another Pi,...)?